 Free, in-person workshop, registration required.

-Join Inprint and The Menil Collection for an interactive writing activity that will flex your creative muscles in the Menil’s exhibition Joseph E. Yoakum: What I Saw.
+Join Inprint and The Museum of Fine Arts, Houston for an interactive writing activity that will flex your creative muscles in response to the exhibition Beauty and Ritual: Judaica from the Jewish Museum, New York.
 Experience for yourself the rewards and pleasures of creative writing.

-A nonprofit organization founded in 1983 with the mission of inspiring readers and writers, and now directly serving more than 15,000 annually, Inprint conducts low-cost or free literary performance programs for people of all ages; offers writers workshops for the general public, senior citizens, K-12 teachers, healthcare providers, veterans, and the incarcerated; and provides support for the nation’s top creative writing students in Houston.
+A nonprofit organization founded in 1983 with the mission of inspiring readers and writers, and now directly serving more than 15,000 annually, Inprint conducts low-cost or free literary performance programs for people of all ages; offers writers workshops for the general public, senior citizens, K-12 teachers, healthcare providers, veterans, the incarcerated, and more; and provides support for the nation’s top creative writing students in Houston.
 To learn more about Inprint, visit inprinthouston.org.